-There is a very cool, virtual tool available to you that can give you a jump start in your quest to build your next home.
+There is a very cool, virtual tool available that can give you a jump start in your quest to build a net zero home.

-Builder magazine, KB Home and Martha Stewart Living Omnimedia combined forces to put together a net-zero home for the NAHB International Builders’ Show in Orlando this past January.
-Now, you can take a virtual tour of the KB Home GreenHouse in the comfort of your home.
+Now, you can take a virtual tour of the KB Home GreenHouse from the comfort of your home!

 You’ll need to register some very basic info in order to take the virtual tour, but it is well worth it.